All Episodes

 So Scott, what do you think about becoming a stepfather?

-Many right wing men don't like it.
+Many right-wing men don't like it.

-Uh how do what do I think about stepkids?
+What do I think about stepkids?

 You have a separate relationship with them.